-The PMI management teams contact owners regarding maintenance above the \$500 minimum that is listed in the PMI Management contract, unless the situation is an emergency or deemed necessary to abide by Habitability Laws.
+The PMI management teams contact owners regarding maintenance above the \$500 minimum that is listed in the PMI Management contract, unless the situation is an emergency.

 Emergencies/Disaster

 When an emergency and/or disaster strikes, PMI has policies in place for the property and tenants.
 PMI notifies the property owner as soon as practical.
 The nature of the emergency and/or disaster determines the action needed by PMI.